anadetsch/female_recognition_movie_direction/README.md

 - To be able to compare the award nominees and winners with the gender of the directors, we first merged the golden globe data with the academy awards winners --> "Merging_awards.ipynb"
-- To extract only the directors from the TMDB-dataset "df_all.pkl" we merged it with the list of directors from wikipedia "movie_director_names.ipynb" -->
+- To extract only the directors from the TMDB-API, we input the list of directors from wikipedia into the API Requests via a for loop, amounting in over 2000 requests "Web Scraping Wikipedia and API Requests to TMDB.ipynb" -->
-- Finally, we joined "Merging_awards.ipynb" with the "df_all.pkl" (contains The Movie Database Information)
+- Finally, we joined "Merging_awards.ipynb" with the "df_all2.pkl" (contains The Movie Database Information) within this notebook: "CleaningandMergingTMDBDataframewithAwardsDF.ipynb" -->

 ## Workflow